adam2am/anti-mouse/less-motion/#features.md

 # Completed already
         #1m #3w #чт #2025 / #2025_01_16 #winter
++ ; is not turning into : in shifted mode
++ layout translation now works

++ enter stopped working in caps mode
+        >> refactored with map and GetKeyState mode

++ second tap to turn of the nextshiftedkey mode, also a tooltip is not dissapearing despite mode being not active already
+        >> calling tooltip () to make it dissapear everytime

 + second tap to turn of the nextshiftedkey mode

 + shift is keep being shift even after I already sent a key with shift (Shift(pressed)+Some key), then i would type something and it would Do shifted key Again(Cuz activated after shift up and not tracking it)
         // I Guess have to track all keys again?
         // or getkeystate any inside of the shift?
                 >> shift not checking all of the buttons clicked with shift

 + caps when deleted fast sometimes keep Next shifted key UP mode
         >> tracking combo of caps+button as well with a counter

         #1m #3w #ср #2025 / #2025_01_15 #winter